usaid-cs/yesterday-i-learned/random.md

 1. Glover's musical stage name, Childish Gambino, came from the Wu-Tang Clan's name generator.
 1. Burger King's Twitter "followers per tweet" index (80.6) is 10x higher than that of McDonald's (8.1), and 4x higher than that of Wendy's (20.6).
 Higher is better, unless they are bots.
 Personal research.
 1. "Kilogramme" is an accepted spelling that no one used, not even in your English school.
 1. George Polya's book *How to Solve It* once said, "If you are having difficulty understanding a problem, try drawing a picture."
-He meant drawing a pciture of the problem, not unrelated things like trees.
+He meant drawing a picture of the problem, not unrelated things like trees.
 1. Your everyday American [doesn't](https://www.youtube.com/watch?v=XEVlyP4_11M) know who Edward Snowden is.
 1. There was an American aircraft carrier called [the Shangri-la](https://en.wikipedia.org/wiki/USS_Shangri-La_%28CV-38%29).
 Shangri-la is Tibetan for "Shang Mountain Pass".
 There is also a rubbish town in China called the [Shangri-La](https://en.wikipedia.org/wiki/Shangri-La_City), whose [airport](https://en.wikipedia.org/wiki/Diqing_Shangri-La_Airport) has the IATA code of DIG.
 1. It is [Sir](https://en.wikipedia.org/wiki/Mick_Jagger) Mick Jagger.
 Sir Jagger has eight children with five women.